 Once harvested, the rice is commonly named paddy rice.
 This is the name given to unmilled rice with its protective husk in place.See More

 Once harvested, a truck transports it to one of the industry’s paddy storage facilities, where segregation occurs according to variety.
 Rice storage bins are fitted with computer-linked sensors that monitor grain storage conditions and keep the rice at a suitable temperature and moisture level.See More

-Australian rice mills use some of the most advanced equipment and are some of the largest and most efficient in the world.
+Australian rice mills use some of the most advanced equipment and are extremely efficient.

-When the storage manager receives orders and shipping instructions, the rice is trucked to one of three industry mills that are strategically located throughout the region.
-The industry also has three stockfeed manufacturing plants and 21 rice receival depots.
+When the storage manager receives orders and shipping instructions, the rice is trucked from one of 16 rice storage and drying facilities to one of two industry mills located in the north and south of the Riverina.
+The industry also has three stockfeed manufacturing plants.

 Milling Rice steps